Faculty will host a showing of the movie, Inequality for All at 6:30 p.m. on Thursday in room 124 of Davis Hall.

 She says her work, a three-dimensional sculpture titled “Lesser,” is an attempt to convey sensations that individuals with Obsessive Compulsive Disorder (OCD) and similar mental conditions experience.

-More than 185 students at the University of Science and Arts of Oklahoma achieved a grade point average of 3.5 or greater during the spring 2014 trimester and were named to the university’s honor rolls, the USAO registrar has announced.
+More than 150 students at the University of Science and Arts of Oklahoma achieved a grade point average of 3.5 or greater during the summer 2014 trimester and were named to the university’s honor rolls, the USAO registrar has announced.

 Fresh off a successful season featuring the return of the Golden Dragon Acrobats, the Davis-Waldorf Performing Arts Series (DWPAS) is poised to entertain campus and community audiences with a diverse slate of performers in its fourteenth season at the University of Science and Arts of Oklahoma.

 Tickets for the 2014-15 DWPAS season are now available at a cost of $40 for the general public; $35 for seniors 60 and over; $35 for USAO Alumni Association members; $20 for USAO staff/faculty; $12 for all students and children under 18; and $8 for USAO students.

 Tickets can be purchased at the USAO Business Office, by calling (405) 574-1213 or online at /dwpas.